alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 1. Download and install docker toolbox.
 Use all the default settings for the installation. https://www.docker.com/products/docker-toolbox

+####Tune your VM for faster performance
+1. Open up virtual box
+2. select the 'default' VM
+3. click on `settings`
+4. increase the memory to 4G and CPU to 4. (higher the better)

 ###Exercise-2
 ####Working with Docker Machine Utility
 When you installed docker tool, docker-machine automatically got installed. `docker-machine` utility lets you manage docker engines.
 Its like a manager of docker engine.
 Docker engines can be hosted locally on your virtualbox or remotely on the cloud.